Eric Schmidt Fast Facts

-(CNN)Here is a look at the life of Eric Schmidt, the executive chairman of Alphabet.
+(CNN)Here is a look at the life of Eric Schmidt, former executive chairman of Alphabet, the parent company of Google.

 Personal: